ghana-c/GISC-Image-Slider/README.md

-# [GISC Image Slider]
+# GISC Image Slider

-> - Latest Version v2.0.0
+> Latest Version v2.0.0

-[GISC Image Slider] is most beautiful and easy to use image slider with unique visual effects.
+*GISC Image Slider* is most beautiful and easy to use image slider with unique visual effects.

 GISC Image Slider is a click-to-enlarge-and-view-slider wizard to create awesome image slider without extra coding.